From buskers to metal art designers, Ontario’s Southwest has it all.

 Relive rock and roll with the 50’s and 60’s Jukebox Memories at Quai du Vin Estate Winery in St. Thomas.
 Take a seat on the lawn behind the winery where you’ll be surrounded by the beautiful vineyard with the perfect view of a stage carved into the forest where you can watch five hours of live music and entertainment that’ll make you feel like you’ve travelled back in time.
 For $30 - $35, you can enjoy the music of the Beach Boys, Pauly and the Greaseballs, Jersey Nights, and many more.

 Once a month you can find this recurring community market promoting the hip and historic Walkerville community.
-On June 30th, July 28th, August 25th, and September 29th, people will come together with local businesses, musicians, and artists to enjoy the beautiful neighbourhood of Walkerville.
+On May 25th, June 29th, September 28th, and October 26th, people will come together with local businesses, musicians, and artists to enjoy the beautiful neighbourhood of Walkerville.
 Located in the Willistead Restaurant parking lot, this event will feature ready to eat meals by the Willistead restaurant, with tables and chairs for guests to sit at.
-So take a break and relax while enjoying the Walkerville Night Market and some tunes by featured musicians like Autumn Kinds and Chelsey Danfield.
+So take a break and relax while enjoying the Walkerville Night Market.